 In this section

-If you are intending to bring pets or plants into Canada, you should be aware that fees now apply to some inspection and quarantine services provided by the Canada Border Services Agency (CBSA) and/or the Canadian Food Inspection Agency.
+If you intend to bring animals (including pets) or plants into Canada, you should be aware that fees apply to some inspection and quarantine services provided by the Canada Border Services Agency (CBSA) and/or the Canadian Food Inspection Agency (CFIA).

-Travellers who use inspection and quarantine services to bring animals or plants into Canada must pay a portion of the cost for the CBSA to provide these services.
+Travellers and commercial importers who use inspection and quarantine services to bring animals or plants into Canada must pay a portion of the cost for the CBSA or the CFIA to provide these services.

 Why is inspection necessary?